Arboghast/Arboghast/README.md

-Hi there 👋
+### Hi there 👋
-I'm currently a Junior at Hunter College.
+-  :man_student:  I'm a Junior at Hunter College.
-- 🔭 I’m currently working on some cool stuff probably.
+- 🔭 I’m working on some cool stuff probably.
-- 🌱 I’m currently learning about Machine Learning and NLP.
+- 🌱 I’m learning about Machine Learning and NLP.